matn7/CS-Notes/src/main/java/spring/SpringFramework.md

 ### Reduce boilerplate code with Lombok.

 * Java expects a lot of boilerplate code inside POJO classes like getters and setters.
-* Lombok, which is a Java library provides you with several annotations aimed at avoiding writing Java code known to be representative and/or boilerplate.
+* `Lombok`, which is a Java library provides you with several annotations aimed at avoiding writing Java code known to be representative and/or boilerplate.
 * It can be added into any of the Java project by adding the below maven dependency.
 ```xml